talios/clojure-maven-plugin/README.markdown

       <compileDeclaredNamespaceOnly>true</compileDeclaredNamespaceOnly>
     <configuration>

-Note that it will only copy clojure source files, which must a) end in .clj and b) contain a namespace declaration.
+Note that it will only copy clojure source files, which must a) end in .clj or .cljc and b) contain a namespace declaration.

 Enjoy.